demisto/content/Packs/PrismaCloudCompute/README.md

 Configure Prisma Cloud Compute to send alerts to Cortex XSIAM by creating an alert profile.

-1. Login to your Prisma Cloud Compute console, on new Prisma Cloud versions, go to Runtime Security.
+1. Log in to your Prisma Cloud Compute console.
+On new Prisma Cloud versions, go to **Runtime Security**.
 1. Navigate to **Manage > Alerts**.
 1. Create a new alert profile by clicking **Add Profile**.
 1. Provide a name, select **Cortex** from the provider list, and select **XSOAR** under Application.